Kashu7100/Qualia2.0/tutorial/README.md

 > **MNIST can not represent modern CV tasks**, as noted in this April 2017 Twitter thread, deep learning expert/Keras author François Chollet.

+The following model assumes that final hidden states of the GRU embraces the input features.
+The model can be also implemented using the last output from GRU; however, backpropagation is much slower if implemented in this manner.

 ```python
 from qualia2.functions import tanh, softmax_cross_entropy, transpose, reshape